CodeGator/CG.Green/README.md

 ### Can I help?

-We're not in position to accept contributors but we hope that changs, at some point.
+We're not in position to accept contributors but we hope that changes, at some point.
 Keep checking back.

 ## Disclaimer